anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 In general, the communication follows the BRSKI model and utilizes the existing BRSKI architecture elements.
-In particular, the pledge initiates communication with the domain registrar and interacts with the MASA as usual.
+In particular, the pledge initiates communication with the domain registrar and interacts with the MASA as usual for voucher request and response processing.

 ##  Architecture {#architecture}